Actionable Book Summary: The Laws Of Human Nature By Robert Greene

-On become a leader: If you want to lead people but you’re not sure how to do it, here’s a couple of notes from the book: “The fundamental task of any leader is to provide far-reaching vision, to see the global picture, to work for the greatest good of the group and maintain its unity.”
-Once the future is determined, set practical goals for the people.
+On becoming a leader: If you want to lead people but you’re not sure how to do it, here’s a couple of notes from the book: “The fundamental task of any leader is to provide far-reaching vision, to see the global picture, to work for the greatest good of the group and maintain its unity.”
+Once the future is determined, set practical goals for the people around you.

 On influencing others: Instead of focusing on what you want and desire in the world, train yourself to focus on others.
 Let other people talk.
 Make them think that they are the star of the party.
-This friendly behavior will help you gain the trust of others, increase your knowledge in different fields along with their strategies and later have leverage over them.
+This friendly behavior will help you gain their trust, increase your knowledge in different fields, make others like you.
+Along with that, you’ll understand what others are up to (their strategies) and later have leverage over them.

 On staying up-to-date: The only thing constant in life is change.
 There is nothing ever static.
 As we age, we get disconnected from the new trends and some new practices.
 This leads to loopholes in our knowledge.
 Staying informed should be something on your to-do list, no matter your age.
 It might be a good idea to talk to your kids more often about what’s trending.

 On your responsibility: We’re living off the fruits of millions of people in the past who have made our life incredible easier through their struggles, work, dedication, and inventions.
 But since this world needs constant improvement, we should play our part and contribute to the higher purpose.
 Produce work that can be used from generations to come.

 On being unique: Nowadays there are thousands of online gurus telling you who you are and what you should be doing to become ultra rich.
 Stop following the self-proclaimed “experts.”
 Decide what works for yourself.
 Know yourself thoroughly – your personal desires and tastes.
 Don’t let others influence your desires.
 Most importantly, don’t be afraid of being yourself – being different and unique.